 In today’s world of hybrid cloud infrastructures using both on-premise resources as well as public cloud Infrastructure-as-a-Service (IaaS) or Software-as-a-Service (SaaS), the security boundary lines are being blurred for organizations taking advantage of public cloud resources.
 While hosting infrastructure both on-premise and in the public cloud, organizations have to address cyber security concerns as well as enforce compliance of on-premise network security policies with infrastructure that lives in the cloud.
 Cloud Access Security Brokers or CASBs are often used to sit between on-premise infrastructure and cloud infrastructure and enforce enterprise security policies.
-There are many different implementations and types of CASBs.
+There are many different implementations and types of Cloud Access Security Brokers (CASBs).
 Two different approaches to implementing CASBs involve using API based CASBs and also Firewall/proxy based CASBs.
 What are the differences between the two?
 Which is the more scalable, modern solution?
 Let’s take a closer look at CASBs in general as well as look at these different implementations.

 Cloud Access Security Broker – Security and Policy Enforcement

 An organization that is utilizing public cloud resources gains many benefits from a CASB implementation as it provides a powerful way to enforce security and policy of users accessing public cloud resources.
 To complicate matters, today’s organizations may be using multiple public cloud vendors, and employees may be accessing those resources from several different devices both on the corporate network and from public Internet connections.
 CASBs scrutinize and make sure that network traffic that is traversing between on-premise networks and public cloud networks are in line with sanctioned company use.

 CASB’s sit between the on-premise organization and public cloud resources